Updated: January 8th 2018

 Pollution is high in Kathmandu so many people where face masks to protect against high levels of dust and pollution (especially in the dry season).
 These are available in most supermarkets in Thamel.
 Avoid the surgical masks as they do little.
 Purchase one that covers your nose and mouth completely.
 Yes, you might look strange but it will protect you from heavy dust particles which can lead to respiratory infections.

-Electricity shortages are very frequent and is known as Load shedding.
+Electricity shortages are frequent and is known as Load shedding.
+In 2016 load shedding was greatly reduced, but don't expect it to always be there.
 If charging batteries is important to you then choose a hotel with a working generator.
 Bring a torch (head torch is good) and don't get frustrated.
-There's a load shedding time table printed every week, most hotels should have one.
-Work around it as best as possible.
+There's a load shedding time table printed every week if things get bad again.
 Otherwise you can download an app with loadshedding timetables.

 Kathmandu's internet is very slow.
 Though many guest houses and hotels promise 24 hour Wifi it rarely works.
 When it does, the internet is woefully slow.
 The best option for those who need to be connected is to purchase an NCELL sim card which has data packages up to 10GB.
 It's still not going to be super fast though.
 Do read my guide to WiFi and Internet in Nepal for more.